 International flights to/from tour; airport tax; Vietnam entry visa; free time meals and sightseeing; beverages; expenditures of personal nature

-A morning flight (included) transports us to Siem Reap, gateway to Angkor Wat.
-We’ll gather in our hotel to meet our Cambodian guide and have a short briefing.
-Afterward we’ll head into the archaeological park for a late afternoon visit to one of the lesser known temples.
-The day concludes with a classic Cambodian feast on our first night together.
-We’ll dine at Sala Bai Restaurant.
+For those extending to Angkor, we'll take a midday flight to Siem Reap, Cambodia (included).
+Upon arrival our ace guide Kjen will escort us to our hotel.
+After check-in, we’ll gather for a short briefing.
+The day concludes with a classic Cambodian dinner at Sala Bai Restaurant.
 In keeping with our values of responsible tourism, we support Sala Bai where they not only provide excellent food in a charming setting, but their purpose is training and employing underprivileged Cambodian youth.

 Angkor Wat; Banteay Srie

 Our destination this morning is Angkor Wat, the jewel in the great Angkor crown, the world’s largest religious building, and Southeast Asia’s premier sight.
 Our guide will interpret its long bas relief galleries, distinctive corncob prangs, and concentric walls and moats: which together constitute a metaphor for the Buddhist cosmos.
 Lunch is Khmer style in a local restaurant in the forest.
-Enjoy a spread of great local food followed by a nap lazing in a hammock or chat with the Cambodians dining there.
 In the afternoon we’ll head to Banteay Srie, a small but intricately carved temple complex considered to be the jewel of Khmer architecture.
 Additionally, the journey to and from Srie affords opportunities to see village life.

 Ta Prohm; Angkor Thom